 According to the last Census figures, more than 35,000 Colorado grandparents are raising their grandchildren.
 About 40% of those grandparents have cared for their grandchildren for more than five years.

-If you are a grandparent who wants custody of your grandchildren, speak to a child custody lawyer as soon as possible.
+If you are a grandparent who wants custody of your grandchildren, speak to a child custody lawyer as soon as possible to learn about grandparents’ rights in Colorado.
 At Shapiro Family Law, we understand how grandparents get custody of grandchildren.
-Call us at 303-695-0200 so we can get started on your case.
+Call us at 303-695-0200, so we can get started on your case.

 Legal Considerations of Child Custody Cases in Colorado